 Medical Variety Night (MVN) is an annual variety charity show hosted by the Queen’s University School of Medicine students and faculty.

-On April 5th and 6th, 2019, we will be holding the 49th annual Medical Variety night!
+On April 3rd and 4th, 2020, we will be holding the 50th anniversary of Medical Variety night!
 MVN is a longstanding tradition, with participation from over 200 students as well as faculty members.
-Acts include musical performances, comedic shorts, and dance productions, such as a 4-act Bollywood dance, an a cappella group, and a touching tribute from the outgoing class of 2019.
+Acts include musical performances, comedic shorts, and dance productions, such as a 4-act Bollywood dance, an a cappella group, and a touching tribute from the outgoing class of 2020.
 Drawing an audience of over 500 attendees each year, MVN has consistently been one of the largest events hosted by the Queen’s School of Medicine.
 The event is frequented by the Queen’s medical community, students from the university, and many Kingston residents.

 Follow the Paypal link below for tickets!

 Student Price: $15